-Engineering and procurement activities for a second shaft ("Shaft #2") are in progress.
-Shaft #2 will be a combined production/service shaft and is being designed to accommodate two 54 tonne capacity skips and a cage with a payload capacity of 44 tonnes.
+Construction of No. 2 Shaft started in 2007 with the excavation of the shaft collar.
+In June the shaft was excavated to a depth of 42 m.
+By December 2007, concrete work had been completed back up to a point 13 m below the surface.
+Shaft No. 2 will be a combined production/service shaft and is being designed to accommodate two 54 tonne capacity skips and a cage with a payload capacity of 44 tonnes.
 The cage will be dimensioned to accept underground mobile equipment and rail equipment.
 This shaft will have a finished diameter of 10 m and will be sunk to an initial depth of 1,466 m.
 IMMI contemplates extending the Shaft by a further 300 m in depth at a later stage to provide service cage access to Lift 2 of the proposed Hugo North block cave mine.